LoreForna/RomanBrickAnalysis/README.md

 # RomanBrickAnalysis
-Tools for the mensiochronological analysis of the roman brick-faced masonry in Qgis enviroment
+Tools for a quantitative analysis of the roman brick-faced masonry in Qgis enviroment